-The SF Shipyard, a former Navy base, anchors a wide development plan that incorporates the iconic Candlestick Park site into a mixed-use development of housing, office, retail and green space by FivePoint Holdings.
+The San Francisco (SF) Shipyard, a former Navy base, anchors a wide development plan that incorporates the iconic Candlestick Park site into a mixed-use development of housing, office, retail and green space by FivePoint Holdings.

 The Master Plan for the SF Shipyard development is conceived of an Eco-District where conventional utility infrastructure is being replaced with technology designed to enhance energy efficiency, reduce carbon emissions from fossil fuels, and recycle and reuse water.
 The Eco-District concept includes on-site distributed generation (solar PV), a geothermal-based district thermal energy loop to provide hot and chilled water, and a recycled water system.

-MEP Associates was hired for their design expertise on the mechanical infrastructure of geothermal-based district thermal energy systems.
-MEP's Jeff Urlaub served as the Engineer-of-Record behind the largest geo-exchange and cooling systems in the country, Ball State University in Muncie, Indiana.
+MEP Associates, LLC, (MEP) was hired for its design expertise on the mechanical infrastructure of geothermal-based district thermal energy systems.

 To meet the Eco-Districts Phase 1 heating and cooling needs, the design includes a hybrid open-loop water-sourced system, which directly utilizes San Francisco bay water as thermal energy source and sink, The main components of the system will include two Titanium heat exchangers with a seawater filtration system.

 The Central Energy Plant design includes four 350-Ton screw chillers to provide simultaneous heating and cooling load and meet the 17,000 MBH peak heating load.
 Screw chillers are designed for a maximum of 130°F supply water temperature which can be used for the domestic water heating and space heating.